HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 • Hiring programs with fraud pressure, including high volume hourly roles

-When Tenzo is likely overkill
+When Tenzo AI is likely overkill

 • Very low volume hiring where recruiters do every screen live